Rotavirus, ETEC, Shigella

 Vaccines to prevent diarrheal diseases are an essential and lifesaving part of diarrhea control strategies, and may even reduce malnutrition and developmental delays associated with severe diarrhea in children.
 That’s why PATH is working on new vaccines against the leading causes of this serious disease—rotavirus, enterotoxigenic Escherichia coli (ETEC), and Shigella.

 Rotavirus is the most deadly pathogen that causes diarrheal disease and accounts for approximately one-third of all child deaths from diarrhea.
-Although rotavirus vaccines are currently available and recommended for global use by the World Health Organization, they are not yet widely available in or affordable for low-resource countries, where 95 percent of rotavirus-related deaths occur.
+Although rotavirus vaccines are currently available and recommended for global use by the World Health Organization, they are not yet widely available in or affordable for low-resource countries, where more than 90 percent of rotavirus-related deaths occur.
 So, PATH is working on two fronts—increasing access to and effectiveness of existing rotavirus vaccines worldwide and speeding the development of safe, effective, and more affordable new rotavirus vaccines.

 The leading bacterial causes of diarrhea are ETEC and Shigella.
 Vaccines against these pathogens could save almost one-third of the kids dying from diarrheal disease each year and prevent many more cases of severe diarrhea.
 Currently, there are no licensed vaccines against either pathogen.
 To accelerate the development of safe, effective, and affordable vaccines against ETEC and Shigella for children, PATH is working with private- and public-sector partners to pursue a range of promising vaccine approaches and related research.